Geometric Interpretation of the Robustness of Taxicab Singular Value Decomposition of High-Dimensional Sparse Data: SVD, Taxicab SVD and l SVD

 \section{SVD, Taxicab SVD and l$_{1}\min-$ SVD}

-Eckart and Young (1936) showed that Pearson (1901)-Hotelling (1933) approach of principal component analysis (PCA) of a dataset \textbf{X} is based on singular value decomposition (SVD); which is the workhorse for classical multidimensional data analysis based on Euclidean geometry.
-Choulakian (2003) showed that Taxicab SVD (TSVD) of a variance-covariance matrix \textbf{S} is equivalent to Burt (1917)-Thurstone (1931) approach of centroid decomposition of S. We attempt to see the similarities and differences among the SVDs based on the three projections discussed above.
+Eckart and Young (1936)[$\mathbf{5}$] showed that Pearson (1901) [$\mathbf{20}$] and Hotelling (1933) [$\mathbf{21}$] approaches of principal component analysis (PCA) of a dataset \textbf{X} is based on singular value decomposition (SVD); which is the workhorse for classical multidimensional data analysis based on Euclidean geometry, see Jolliffe (2002) [$\mathbf{22} $].
+Similarly, Choulakian (2003) [$\mathbf{23}$] showed that Taxicab SVD (TSVD) of a variance-covariance matrix \textbf{S} is equivalent to Burt (1917)[$\mathbf{24}$]-Thurstone (1931)[$\mathbf{25}$] approach of centroid decomposition of the covariance matrix \textbf{S}.
+We attempt to see the similarities and differences among the three SVDs based on the three projections discussed above.

 Let $\mathbf{X=(}x_{ij})$\ be a matrix of size $I\times J$ and $rank(\mathbf{X})=k$\textbf{.} The three SVDs are of the form